What Are the Downsides of Dermaplaning?

 Dermaplaning Procedure Infection + Scarring Dangers

-Infection and scarring are not common, but they are the downsides of dermaplaning that can leave a mark.
-They tend to happen when one of these shows up:
+Infection and scarring are not common, but they are still worth knowing about.
+They are more likely when one of these issues comes into play:

 • Tools are not sterile